We Need To Talk About Karen

 Due to Karen’s meddling, Fantine loses her job and, unable to pay her bills and creditors, falls into more debt.
 To keep her child alive, she finally sells all that is left to sell; hair, teeth, and virtue.
 Only then, does she, mercifully, die of tuberculosis – that other epidemic that was consuming France during the plague of progressive revolutions.

-A further (personal favourite) example of the casual caprice of a Karen casually destroying lives is given to us by Thomas Hardy in Tess of the D’Urbervilles.
+A further, and personal favourite, example of the casual caprice of a Karen casually destroying lives is given to us by Thomas Hardy in Tess of the D’Urbervilles.
 It might be said that Fantine got herself into trouble of her own accord, she wasn’t raped after all.
 Tess unfortunately is.

 The set-up is as follows.